 Attachment theory tells us that it is not just what happens to us alone in childhood that is so significant – but how we come to make sense of what happened.
 Wow!
 When I read that – I knew that helping people discover and make sense of their stories was exactly what I wanted to do with my life.

 Using “making sense” as the platform from which to start, there are many tools and strategies that help along the way.
-I have been trained in Mindful Awareness Practices and Mindfulness Based Stress Reduction by Dan Siegel, Jon Kabat-Zinn and Jack Kornfield.
-I am certified in EMDR studying with among others, Laurell Parnell and her Attachment Focused EMDR.
-I have studied, practiced and been a team member in DBT.
+I have been trained in Mindful Awareness Practices and Mindfulness-Based Stress Reduction by Dan Siegel, Jon Kabat-Zinn, and Jack Kornfield.
+I am certified in EMDR, studying with, among others, Laurell Parnell and her Attachment-Focused EMDR.
+I have studied, practiced, and been a team member in DBT.

 At best, therapy is a collaborative process between client and therapist.
 You bring in your history and goals.
-I meet you with my training and experience and we will work together to make sense of it.
-As a therapist it is my responsibility to keep an open heart and mind to the journey of my clients, as well as to stay up to date and well informed on the newest scientific studies and outcomes.
+I will meet you with my training and experience, and we will work together to make sense of it.
+As a therapist, it is my responsibility to keep an open heart and mind to the journey of my clients, as well as to stay up to date and well-informed on the newest scientific studies and outcomes.

 So much is developing in the areas of attachment, neuroplasticity, epigenetics, mindful awareness, adolescent development, trauma, and adoption – it is my job to keep current on these findings so as to offer my clients the most well-informed and effective interventions.